 Trauma to the head can lead to several types of injuries, including:

-A hemorrhage is uncontrolled bleeding either around the brain (subarachnoid hemorrhage) or bleeding within the brain (intracerebral hemorrhage).
-Subarachnoid hemorrhages often cause headaches and vomiting.
-The severity of intracerebral hemorrhages depends on the amount of bleeding but over time, any amount of blood can cause pressure build up.
+Intracerebral hemorrhage severity depends on the amount of bleeding, but any amount of blood can cause pressure build-up over time.
 Hemorrhages can be life-threatening.

 Many brain injuries cause edema or swelling.
-Swelling can become serious when it happens in the brain because the skull is unable to contain the swelling.
+Swelling can become serious when it happens in the brain because the skull isn’t able to contain the expansion.
 The result is pressure build-up in the brain, which then presses against the skull.

 Diffuse Axonal Injury